-The simple tight-binding (or Huckel) model for a polyacene of a general number H of hexagons is exactly soluble, as has long been realized \cite{heil}.
+The H\"uckel (or simple tight-binding) model for a polyacene of a general number $h$ of hexagons is exactly soluble, as has long been realized \cite{coulnet}.
 In this case, the electron(s) from the Li atom(s) should be transferred into the LUMO of neutral anthracene.
-Especially for longer polyacenes this LUMO has dominant density on the secondary C atoms (i.e., those at the "points" of the polyacene) concentrated more-so at these C atoms nearer the center - as indicated in the first line of Figure \ref{lumo_infy}.
-For a very long polyacene, it is in fact readily seen that an orbital indicated in the second line of Figure \ref{lumo_infy} has a 0-energy contribution from electron transfer, and with the whole eigenspectrum (via the Coulson-Rushbrooke theorem \cite{coulson}) being symmetric about this position, it is seen that such an MO must be non-bonding.
-The symmetric and antisymmnetric combinations of the 2 such orbitals on the top and bottom edges then may be viewed as for a sufucient long polyacenes the HOMO and LUMO.
-Of course for a finite polyacene there is some modification to this MO but it is only reasonable that the LUMO have a density not too far from this.
-Thus for the polyacenes in general the excess unpaired (or weakly paired) electron density ends up in the same places as for the resonance-theoretic argument.
-The remaining discussion, including geometric bending in the central area still applies in somewhat the same way.
-The diminishment of the bond order for the more central C atoms (at the outer "points" of the hexagons) occurs because that is where the LUMO (and HOMO) tends to be localized.
-Again Li atoms are favored to lie above or below the anthracene plane so as to enhance orbital overlap between the Li 2$s$ orbital and anthracene 2$p_z$ orbitals.
+Especially for longer polyacenes this LUMO has dominant density on the secondary C atoms (i.e., those at the "points" of the polyacene) concentrated more-so at these C atoms nearer the center - as indicated in Fig. \ref{lumo_infy}$(a)$.
+For a very long polyacene, it is in fact readily seen that an orbital indicated in Fig. \ref{lumo_infy}$(b)$ has a 0-energy of orbital for the H\"uckel model, and with the whole eigenspectrum (via the Coulson-Rushbrooke theorem \cite{coulson}) being symmetric about this position, it is seen that such an MO be singly occupied non-bonding.
+The symmetric and antisymmetric combinations of the 2 such orbitals on the top and bottom edges of a sufficiently long polyacene are the HOMO and LUMO, respectively.
+Of course, for a finite polyacene, there is some modification to these MOs, but it is reasonable to assume that the LUMO has a density not too far from this.
+Thus, for polyacenes in general, the excess unpaired (or weakly paired) electron density ends up in the same places as for the resonance-theoretic argument.
+The remaining discussion, including geometric bending in the central area, still applies in somewhat the same way.
+The diminishment of the bond order for the more central C atoms (at the outer "points" of the hexagons) occurs because that is where the LUMO (and HOMO) tend to be localized.
+Again, Li atoms are favored to lie above or below the anthracene plane to enhance orbital overlap between the Li 2$s$ orbital and anthracene 2$p_z$ orbitals.
 Thus, qualitative predictions, including the tendency of the 2 central C atoms toward $sp^3$ hybridization, are pretty much the same as for resonance theory.

 For general zigzag-edged strips the tight-binding approach is known \cite{tbz} to give non-bonding MOs.
 This is consistent with the resonance theoretic result giving unpaired electrons near such edges.